 worn clothing means any clothing, dress, wearing apparel, wig, costume, cloth covering for a person, garment, head covering, headgear, hat, shoes, boots and other footwear, that is sold, hired or offered for sale or hire which has previously been worn or used but does not include any new, unused, cleansed or disinfected clothing that a purchaser or hirer has worn for a brief period to ensure correct fit.

+[Regulation 3 amended: Gazette 10 Jan 2017 p.
+263.]

 4. Worn clothing to be cleaned

 A person shall not, for the purpose of trade, sell or hire out or offer for sale or hire, or alter, remake or repair any worn clothing unless that clothing has been treated by an approved process of cleansing and disinfection since it was last used or worn and is visibly clean.